Adonay-Pro/Orden-Summary-Component-Solution-using-HTML-and-CSS/README.md

     left: 5px;
 }
 ```
-### Continued development

-I Would like to know more about using the "position:" property. but, in general get more abilities to make more projects quicker and to be a better frontend developer

 ### Useful resources

 - [UDEMY COURSE ONLINE](https://www.udemy.com/course/universidad-desarrollo-web-moderno-html-css-javascript-html5-css3/learn/lecture/25973108?start=90#overview) - This course have been taching me about Frontend web developer.
 I really liked this pattern and will use it going forward.